 Individuals with disabilities should be aware that academic programs and activities scheduled in Watson Fine Arts Building, Carnegie Hall, Gillett Hall, terrace level of McGraw Hall and on upper floors of Fassett Commons, Kolker Science Building and Harris Hall are not accessible.
-Requests for academic programs and activities to be relocated should be made to the Office of the Registrar, McGraw Hall, (607) 735-1895.
+Requests for academic programs and activities to be relocated should be made to Mr. Steve Tedone, Learning and Disabilities Specialist, Gannett-Tripp Library Room 109 or (607) 735-1754.
 Such requests should be made with reasonable notice.